 My approach to making the canvas actionable was capturing that which was most uncertain, or more accurately, that which was most risky.

 The lack of complete certainty, that is, the existence of more than one possibility.

 A state of uncertainty where some of the possibilities involve a loss, catastrophe, or other undesirable outcome.

 - Douglas Hubbard

-I had found the initial Business Model Canvases I created back in August 2009 missing on things I’d consider very high risk while other things on the canvas didn’t register as high enough risk.
-Because the canvas is already quite space constrained, it was important to maximize on the signal-to-noise ratio.
+I found the initial Business Model Canvases I created back in August 2009 missing things I’d consider very high risk, while other things on the canvas didn’t register as high enough risk.
+Because the canvas is already quite space-constrained, it was important to maximize the signal-to-noise ratio.
 So I started trading boxes.

-Most startups fail, not because they fail to build what they set out to build, but because they waste time, money, and effort building the wrong product.
+Most startups fail, not because they fail to build what they set out to build but because they waste time, money, and effort in building the wrong product.
 I attribute a significant contributor to this failure to a lack of proper “problem understanding” from the start.

 “A problem well stated is a problem half-solved.”

 - Charles Kettering